-87.1 WHO MUST FILE.
-Any nongovernmental corporate party to an action in this court shall file a separate statement identifying all of its parent and subsidiary corporations and listing any publicly held company that owns 10% or more of the party's stock.

-87.2 TIME FOR FILING.
-A party shall file the statement with its initial pleading filed in this court and shall supplement the statement within a reasonable time of any change in the information.
+- 87.1 WHO MUST FILE.
+Any nongovernmental corporate party to an action in this court shall file a separate statement identifying all of its parent and subsidiary corporations and listing any publicly held company that owns 10% or more of the party's stock. - 87.2 JURISDICTIONAL STATEMENT.
+In addition to the corporate disclosure, in any civil action asserting jurisdiction based on diversity of citizenship, any corporate party must also file a statement that identifies its state of incorporation and the state in which the corporation has its principal place of business.
+If any party is an unincorporated association, limited liability company, or partnership, the statement must identify the citizenship of all members, and if any member is itself an unincorporated association, the identity and citizenship of such association's constituents. - 87.3 TIME FOR FILING.
+A party shall file the statements with its initial pleading filed in this court and shall supplement the statements within a reasonable time of any change in the information.